matejch/waterfall/readme.md

 - add error recovery logic
 - create an async version of job fetching
 - batch inserts into the database after number of contacts reaches a certain threshold (1000?)
+- store company and task data in the database